-Well, when it comes to speaking English or writing in English for a non-native English speaker one thing that happens consciously or sub-consciously that our mind acts like a compiler or CPU that takes input and processes it to generate output.
-There are many English experts who motivate their students to even think in English and not wasting time in interpreting or translating from native language to English.
+Well, when it comes to speaking English or writing in English for a non-native English speaker, one thing that happens consciously or subconsciously is that our mind acts like a compiler or CPU that takes input and processes it to generate output.
+Many English experts motivate their students to even think in English and not waste time interpreting or translating from their native language to English.

 However, I have seen that it does not necessarily work for everyone.
-So, here I am going to express my opinion if we should or should not ‘think’ in the native language.
+So, here I am going to express my opinion on whether we should or should not ‘think’ in the native language.

 I would say ‘yes’.
-We should definitely use the thinking process in the native language.
-This can be a very valuable tip while writing an IELTS essay.
+We should definitely use the thinking process in our native language.
+This can be a precious tip while writing an IELTS essay.
 We all know that there is very limited time to write 250 words in the exam.
-Not everyone is able to finish their essay on time and as planned.
+Not everyone finishes their essay on time and as planned.

 How to Plan Your Essay

-It is possible that you get a topic in the essay which you are not much familiar with.
+It is possible that you get a topic in the essay that you are not familiar with.
 But most of the topics are crafted in such areas that most of us can correlate.
-If you are non-native English learner, my advice is that please think the matter in your mind in the native language.
+If you are a non-native English learner, my advice is to please think the matter in your mind in the native language.

-It may help to correlate the topic better with your day to day life or problems that exist in the society around you or on the global level.
+It may help to correlate the topic better with day-to-day life or problems that exist in the society around you or on the global level.

-Once you start generating ideas, start jotting down main points at the end of the writing sheet.
-It will help you to not forget what you have already planned.
-You will reach at the end section of the writing sheet almost after 30-35 minutes.
-Once you have written your body paragraphs you can erase the points.
+When you begin to brainstorm ideas, make sure to jot down the main points at the end of your writing sheet.
+This will help you remember what you have already planned.
+After 30-35 minutes, you can refer back to the end section of the writing sheet.
+Once you have written your body paragraphs, you can erase the points.

 How This Technique Helps

-This technique is equally helpful whether you think in English or think in your language.
-Thinking and storing ideas in the mind may not work for everyone as due to panic of completing the task on time one may forget everything planned in the mind.
-But writing down the points will help you to recall and by the time you need to erase the points, you will be at the conclusion stage.
-Hence, there is no risk of omitting important points you developed in the mind.
+This technique can help you regardless of whether you think in English or in your native language.
+Storing ideas in your mind may not work for everyone, as the fear of not completing the task on time can cause you to forget everything you had planned.
+However, writing down the points will help you recall them, and by the time you need to erase them, you will have reached the conclusion stage.
+Therefore, there is no risk of omitting important points that you developed in your mind.

-However, those who are not able to think in English, they should not force their mind and follow the strategy I have suggested.
-Even if you are able to write as planned, without any grammatical issues, you can still score a band 6 very easily, provided you have addressed all criteria.
-The greatness of ideas is not of much importance but your language and accuracy would certainly matter.
+It is important to note that individuals who are not comfortable thinking in English should not feel compelled to do so and instead follow the strategy that has been suggested.
+Even if you are able to write as planned, without any grammatical errors, you can still attain a score of band 6 quite easily, provided that you have addressed all the necessary criteria.
+While having great ideas is certainly desirable, your language proficiency and accuracy are of greater importance.

-It is strongly advised that you write at least 5 essays following this strategy and evaluate if you are able to control the time, flow, ideas and grammatical accuracy.
-No tips, tricks and strategies are guaranteed to work if you learn them at the last moment.
+It is strongly advised that you write at least 5 essays following this strategy and evaluate if you can control the time, flow, ideas, and grammatical accuracy.
+No tips, tricks, and strategies are guaranteed to work if you learn them at the last moment.

 Here I combined two strategies to plan (not writing) an effective essay writing i.e. thinking in the native language and jotting down points rather than storing them in the mind.
-If you find these tips helpful please let me know.
-If you have any question then also you can comment here.
+If you find these tips helpful, please let me know.
+If you have a question, then you can also comment here.